-All policies developed or strengthened through this strategy must be formally written, signed by the community event leadership and then provided to the Department as documentation.
+All policies developed or strengthened through this strategy must be formally written, signed by the community leadership and kept on file at the contracted agency as documentation.
+Contact the Department Project Director/Coordinator for additional grant requirements about this documentation.

 - In collaboration with the coalition, assess whether a high alcohol outlet density exists near the community's schools and other youth-related areas.
-Survey/measure: - The location and density of establishments licensed to sell alcohol by type, on -premise and off-premise. - The rate of alcohol-related problems in the county/community, with an emphasis on drinking and driving, public intoxication and alcohol-related violence and crimes which can be done through the following: - Outlet density should be measured at the smallest local level for the area. - Survey and map alcohol outlets in the community/county.
-Consider working with coalition members or youth to survey and map the number and locations of alcohol outlets in the targeted community. - Contact the Iowa Alcoholic Beverages Division for the location of the alcohol licenses in the community. - Use Google or another mapping service to map the location of the alcohol outlets. - Develop a plan based on the community problems to control the density of alcohol-related outlets. - Recruiting institutions responsible for establishing, maintaining and enforcing compliance with zoning regulations within the community such as: - Local law enforcement - Elected officials - Alcohol policy organizations - Organizations influenced by alcohol availability - Determine how alcohol outlet density will be measured. - Determine which types of alcohol density regulations is the best fit for the community. - Determine existing and possible land use regulations. - Work with city or county attorney to create or strengthen a local ordinance.
+Survey/measure: - o The location and density of establishments licensed to sell alcohol by type, on-premise and offpremise. - o The rate of alcohol-related problems in the community, with an emphasis on drinking and driving, public intoxication and alcohol-related violence and crimes which can be done through the following: - Outlet density should be measured at the smallest local level for the area. - Survey and map alcohol outlets in the community.
+Consider working with coalition members or youth to survey and map the number and locations of alcohol outlets in the targeted community. - Contact the Iowa Alcoholic Beverages Division for the location of the alcohol licenses in the community. - Use Google or another mapping service to map the location of the alcohol outlets. - Develop a plan based on the community problems to control the density of alcohol-related outlets. • Recruiting institutions responsible for establishing, maintaining and enforcing compliance with - o Recruiting institutions responsible for establishing, maintaining and enforcing compliance with zoning regulations within the community such as: - Local law enforcement - Elected officials - Alcohol policy organizations - Organizations influenced by alcohol availability - Determine how alcohol outlet density will be measured. - Determine which types of alcohol density regulations are the best fit for the community. - Determine existing and possible land use regulations. - Work with City/County Attorney to create or strengthen a local ordinance.

 - Create a capacity building plan to continually engage strategy stakeholders.
-Some ideas include: - o Build county support for this strategy from city/county leadership. - Focus on how alcohol outlet density can lead to alcohol-related problems. - Hold individual meetings with those who are in key positions to affect change. - Provide examples of suggested new or revised regulations to city/county leadership and obtain support. - o Disseminate data briefs or reports related to the strategy with city/county leadership.

-- Once a policy has passed: - Create a plan to educate the community/county about the policy. - Create a plan that will ensure ongoing monitoring of use and enforcement of the policy.
+Some ideas include: - o Build support for this strategy from community leadership. - Focus on how alcohol outlet density can lead to alcohol-related problems. - o Hold individual meetings with those who are in key positions to affect change. - o Provide examples of suggested new or revised regulations to community leadership and obtain support. - o Disseminate data briefs or reports related to the strategy with community leadership. - o Once a policy has passed: - Create a plan to educate the community about the policy. - Create a plan that will ensure ongoing monitoring of use and enforcement of the policy.